 Organizing your iPad

-The other system that has worked wonders is keeping my iPads organized.
+The other system that has worked wonders is to keep my iPads organized.

-In my studio, students use an iPad for lab time.
-And, I use another iPad for lesson plans/practice pages & everything else I need while teaching.
+As a travelling teacher, my students used an iPad for lab time.
+And, I used another iPad for lesson plans/practice pages & everything else I need while teaching.

 Handing off an iPad to a student that isn’t well organized is a recipe for disaster.
 Especially if you are planning on teaching another student at the same time.